On the $L^{p}$-spaces of projective limits of probability measures: Application I: Constructive Quantum Field Theory

-if $k$ is even.
-The main interest lies in interacting fields.
+The main interest in QFT lies in interacting fields.
 The program of constructing the path measure $\mu$ increases in difficulty with the dimension $d$ of space-time.
 Here we focus on small polynomial non-linearities in the space-time dimension $d=2$, commonly known as $\mc{P}(\phi)_{2}$-theories.
-The construction of the measure for this theories was completed by Glim--Jaffe \cite{GJ0} and Dimock--Glimm \cite{DG} (see also Simon \cite{Si}).
-In finite volume $\mc{P}(\phi)_{2}$-theories, the measure $\mu$ can be expressed as
+The construction of the measure for this theories was completed by Nelson \cite{Ne}, Guerra--Rosen--Simon \cite{GRS}, Glim--Jaffe \cite{GJ0} and Dimock--Glimm \cite{DG}.
+In finite volume (cutoff) $\mc{P}(\phi)_{2}$-theories, the measure $\mu$ can be expressed as